appleseed0910/week5-6/README.md

 -  Futher Research expectations

 In last two weeks, I kepet reading and learn from the book *Writing Interactive Fiction With Twine*.
-But based on last comment that I received, I'd take care of presenting the research process more clearly.
+<br>But based on last comment that I received, I'd take care of presenting the research process more clearly.
+<br>(I've also learned a bit about using GithubPages and Github formatting marks this week.
+Efficient tool and knowledge!)